RocketDerp/April14_2025/Important/00_Important_to_Understand_Together.md

 "Survival is the second law of life.
 The first is that we are all one."
 A Joseph Campbell Companion: Reflections on the Art of Living, page 37

+&nbsp;

+&nbsp;

+### James Joyce of Dublin Ireland

+Joyce had a sense that language wasn't working, page 3 of Finnegans Wake and the Tower of Babel in the thunderword.

+If we can't communicate compasson and love thorugh langauge, if we can't end wars and conflicts through langauge, we are suffering at our own egoism.
+Gorup egomania, mob mentality.
+Our language conflicts of not grasping a common goodness and being attracted to Putin and Donald Trump and Hitler and other terrible systems.
+[MASS PSYCHOSIS - How an Entire Population Becomes MENTALLY ILL](https://www.youtube.com/watch?v=09maaUaRT4M)

+The James Joyce's themes of "Earwocker", earworm, and what we latch on to and what we repeat in our minds.
+And even what we repeat of aquired media with intention of repeating, such as Sunday Church and Islamic prayer patterns daily.